HodayaBarak/YouTube-project/serverTCP/README.md

 ### 3. `VideoRecommendationSystem.cpp` and `VideoRecommendationSystem.h`
 These files define the `VideoRecommendationSystem` class, which contains the logic for generating video recommendations.
 The system analyzes user history, identifies popular videos, and suggests content watched by users with similar interests.

+## Running the Server

+The server can be run either on:

+### 1. A Virtual Machine
+Ensure the virtual machine is set up with a C++ compiler and necessary libraries.
+You can SSH into the virtual machine and compile and run the server from the terminal.

+### 2. WSL (Windows Subsystem for Linux) in Visual Studio
+If you're developing on Windows, you can use WSL with Visual Studio to build and run the server.
+To do this:

+- Install WSL and a Linux distribution (e.g., Ubuntu).
+- Open Visual Studio, and configure your project to use the WSL environment.
+- Use Visual Studio to build and debug the server as you would in a Linux terminal.

+This flexibility allows you to develop in a Linux-like environment even when working on Windows.

 ## How to Compile

 To compile the project, you need a C++ compiler (e.g., `g++`).